St. Walburg, Saskatchewan: History

-The town and surrounding area were originally settled by Germans between the 1910s and 1930s, with a few Polish, Ukrainian and French settlers arriving later.
+The town and surrounding area were originally settled by Germans between the 1910s and 1930s, with a few Polish, Ukrainian, and French settlers arriving later.

 The Canadian Northern Railway (CNoR) continued the extension of its northwest branch line from North Battleford, reaching St. Walburg in 1919.
 This caused a boom in the area, with many homesteaders arriving within months, now able to deliver their production to the grain elevators at St. Walburg.
 The branch had served Hamlin, Prince, Meota (1910 extension), Cavalier, Vawn, Edam, Mervin, Turtleford (1914 extension), Cleeves, Spruce Lake and St. Walburg, with a fork to Paradise Hill and Frenchman Butte.
-Later the rail line and the Saskatchewan Highway 26 ran beside each other from Prince to St. Walburg.
+Later the rail line and Highway 26 ran beside each other from Prince to St. Walburg.
 The Canadian National Railway abandoned the entire branch line in 2005, when the remaining grain elevators closed.
 The line was officially abandoned in 2008.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, St. Walburg had a population of 591 living in 276 of its 331 total private dwellings, a change of from its 2016 population of 689.
 With a land area of 2.02 km2, it had a population density of in 2021.